MultiSafepay/docs/content/payments/integrations/testing/test-payment-details.md

 | ------------------- | ------------------- | ----------------- |
 | 01-01-1999 | 1234AB | 1 |

-- If you send a redirect API request, enter in the:
+    If you send a redirect API request:
+- Enter in the:
     - **Birthdate** field `01-01-1999`.
     - **Phone number** field any phone number.
-  Select your title, and then click **Confirm**.
+- Select your title, and then click **Confirm**.
-2. Select the checkbox confirming that you accept in3's payment terms and privacy statement, and then click **Afronden**.
+2. Select the checkbox to accept in3's payment terms and privacy statement, and then click **Afronden**.
 3. On the Test platform page, from the **Test scenario** list, select **Completed**.
 4. Click **Test**.
 5. On the in3 page, click **Terug naar webshop**.